mtoof/push_swap/README.md

 # push_swap
 This project aims to sort data(Integer numbers) on a stack, with a limited set of instructions, using the lowest possible number of actions.

-# 42 Push_Swap
+# Push_Swap

-Because swap_push isn't as natural

 Given a set of integers, sort it using a predefined set of instructions using two stacks.
 The instruction set is defined below.
 This program outputs a program in push_swap instructions that sorts the input integers.

-> ⚠️ **Warning**: Don't copy/paste anything you don't understand: it's bad for you, and for the school.

 ## Instruction set